NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 ### HTTP errors

-When troubleshooting HTTP errors in responses from Cloudflare, test whether your origin caused the errors by sending requests directly to your origin web server.
-To troubleshoot HTTP errors, run a cURL directly to your origin web server IP address (bypassing Cloudflare’s proxy):
+When troubleshooting HTTP errors in responses from Khulnasoft, test whether your origin caused the errors by sending requests directly to your origin web server.
+To troubleshoot HTTP errors, run a cURL directly to your origin web server IP address (bypassing Khulnasoft’s proxy):

 ```
 $ curl -svo /dev/null http://example.com --connect-to ::203.0.113.34